Andalusi

 Templates header (Light/Dark)

-• Search inside a soft glass field
+• Search inside a soft glass field.

-• Category chips as pill controls with subtle elevation
+• Category chips as pill controls with subtle elevation.

 Templates header — Light